elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-disconnection-from-self-during-gilligans-relational-crisis-affect-academic-achievement-and-selfesteem.md

 url: /learn/psychology/questions/how-does-disconnection-from-self-during-gilligans-relational-crisis-affect-academic-achievement-and-selfesteem
 score: -1.0
 related_article1:
-    id: 164199
+    id: 164191
-    title: What are the key differences between male and female relational crises, particularly in terms of onset and nature?
+    title: >-
+        How do historical context and media influence contribute to cultural stereotypes of women?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-between-male-and-female-relational-crises-particularly-in-terms-of-onset-and-nature
+    url: /learn/psychology/questions/how-do-historical-context-and-media-influence-contribute-to-cultural-stereotypes-of-women
 related_article2:
-    id: 164194
+    id: 164195
-    title: How do teacher expectations and peer pressure contribute to the impact on academic achievement?
+    title: >-
+        What factors related to body image and social acceptance affect self-esteem in adolescent girls?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-teacher-expectations-and-peer-pressure-contribute-to-the-impact-on-academic-achievement
+    url: /learn/psychology/questions/what-factors-related-to-body-image-and-social-acceptance-affect-selfesteem-in-adolescent-girls
 related_article3:
-    id: 164200
+    id: 164197
+    title: >-
-    title: How do similarities and differences in relational crises between genders manifest?
+        How do family involvement and educational interventions play a role in resisting disconnection?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-similarities-and-differences-in-relational-crises-between-genders-manifest
+    url: /learn/psychology/questions/how-do-family-involvement-and-educational-interventions-play-a-role-in-resisting-disconnection
 related_article4:
-    id: 164194
+    id: 164187
-    title: How do teacher expectations and peer pressure contribute to the impact on academic achievement?
+    title: >-
+        What age does Gilligan's relational crisis typically onset, and what cultural pressures contribute to it?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-teacher-expectations-and-peer-pressure-contribute-to-the-impact-on-academic-achievement
+    url: /learn/psychology/questions/what-age-does-gilligans-relational-crisis-typically-onset-and-what-cultural-pressures-contribute-to-it
 related_article5:
-    id: 164187
+    id: 164190
-    title: What age does Gilligan's relational crisis typically onset, and what cultural pressures contribute to it?
+    title: >-
+        What are the internalization and external expression coping mechanisms used by adolescent girls experiencing a loss of voice?
     subject: Psychology
-    url: /learn/psychology/questions/what-age-does-gilligans-relational-crisis-typically-onset-and-what-cultural-pressures-contribute-to-it
+    url: /learn/psychology/questions/what-are-the-internalization-and-external-expression-coping-mechanisms-used-by-adolescent-girls-experiencing-a-loss-of-voice
 ---

 &nbsp;